 Many racing shoes sacrifice cushioning to be lighter.
 Not here.
 The cushioning in this shoe is amazing!
 Nike’s revolutionary ZoomX foam in the midsole projects you forward while absorbing your impact.

 You also get a really thick sole and a 10 mm drop.
 The controversial carbon fiber plate provides excellent (some say too excellent) energy return but limited flexibility, as the shoe is designed to put you on your toes and propel you forward.

 As far as fit goes, the midfoot is pretty narrow.
 If you have wide feet you may want to look at another option.
 The shoe is UNISEX, so the sizing is in men’s.
 Women should order 1.5 sizes below standard running shoe size.

-If you are looking to break a PR with an incredible speedy and pricey yet comfortable shoe, check out the Nike Zoom Vaporfly 4% Flyknit.
+If you are looking to break a PR with an incredibly speedy and pricey yet comfortable shoe, check out the Nike Zoom Vaporfly 4% Flyknit.

 - Very durable